Modern Slavery Statement

 MONITORING EFFECTIVENESS

-In terms of KPIs the Group monitors the percentage of direct spend which has undergone a supplier audit.
-The Group’s aim is to ensure 95% of procurement spend with direct suppliers is assessed against CSR criteria.
+In terms of KPIs, the Group monitors the percentage of direct spend which has undergone a supplier audit.
+The Group’s aim is to achieve 95% of procurement spend with direct suppliers that have undergone a CSR assessment in the previous three years.

 The Group provides a whistleblowing tool, accessible worldwide to report any situation contrary to the Group’s Code of Ethics, including any situation that violates applicable laws and regulations, as well as any risk of serious harm to human rights and fundamental freedoms, human health and safety, and the environment.
 The system is accessible 24 hours a day, 7 days a week, to address a written or voice message in one of the Group’s 18 local languages.